asubramanian08/BWSI_coursework/QuantumSoftwareDevelopment/3-SoftwareDevelopment.md

 - String interpolation: Add "$" and include variables inside the string

     `Console.WriteLine($"Hello {x}");`
-- Length: `x.Length`

-    This can be used to find the length of a string, an array, ...
+- Length: `x.Length`ex:    This can be used to find the length of a string, an array, ...
-- Trim: `x.Trim()`

-    Removes whitespace from the beginning and end of a string
+- Trim: `x.Trim()`ex:    Removes whitespace from the beginning and end of a string

     Can also use `TrimStart()` and `TrimEnd()`
-- Replace: `x.Replace("a", "b")`

-    Replaces all instances of "a" with "b"
+- Replace: `x.Replace("a", "b")`ex:    Replaces all instances of "a" with "b"
 - You can also use `ToUpper()` and `ToLower()`
 - Searching Strings
     - `x.Contains("a")`: Returns true if the string contains "a"